Sebastian von Einsiedel was Director of the United Nations University Centre for Policy Research from its inception in 2014 to 2018.

-Sebastian von Einsiedel has been the Director of the UNU Centre for Policy Research since its inception in 2014.
-Prior to joining UNU, Sebastian served in the Policy Planning Unit of the UN Department of Political Affairs, where he was at the forefront of UN policy development since 2009.
+Prior to joining UNU, he served in the Policy Planning Unit of the UN Department of Political Affairs, where he was at the forefront of UN policy development since 2009.
 In 2013, he was also a Non-Resident Fellow with the Center on International Cooperation at New York University.

-Mr. von Einsiedel holds a Master of International Affairs degree from Columbia University and a Magister Artium in Political Science from Ludwig-Maximilians University.
-He is married and has two children.
+Mr von Einsiedel holds a Master of International Affairs degree from Columbia University and a Magister Artium in Political Science from Ludwig-Maximilians University.